A GUIDE TO HALTING THE EXTINCTION OF THE HUMAN RACE By stopping economic inequality

 This technology will make economic choices in support of the 99% simple and convenient to use; individuals can then change the economic equation back in favor of the 99%.
 This freedom of choice in the marketplace completely bypasses the usual political, tax, and judicial gridlock by placing the power directly back into the hands of the 99% to decrease economic inequality.

-By way of example, if a product such as a teapot is produced by a company with a high Inequality Rating, then we know the company producing the item is more aligned with the 1%.
-This purchase should be boycotted in favor of a teapot produced by another company with a lower Inequality Rating.
-Given the choice of purchase between the two different teapots of similar design, color, durability, and price, the teapot with the lower Inequality Rating should be chosen; this decision favors the well-being of the 99%.
+By way of example, if a product such as a computer is produced by a company with a high Inequality Rating, then we know the company producing the item is more aligned with the 1%.
+This purchase should be boycotted in favor of a computer produced by another company with a lower Inequality Rating.
+Given the choice of purchase between the two different computers of similar design, color, durability, and price, the computer with the lower Inequality Rating should be chosen; this decision favors the well-being of the 99%.
 If one financial institution is to be chosen over another with similar services and value, then the one with a lower Inequality Rating is more in line with the 99% and should be chosen.
 Moreover, an individual in a position to influence an economic decision, but with a high Inequality Rating, as expressed by their views and actions, should be discarded in favor of an individual who supports the 99%.
+In all cases, we are looking at economic inequality which is a subconscious process, and not at social values, which are thought derived.

 Here are some initial thoughts from the FirstRateCrowd’s Fight Inequality website on the app's development and application: